1m1-github/AbstractOS.jl/README.md

 OS knows how to use a loop to run the folder task once it knows how to do a single file
 OS and human together (as cyborg) created a bmp caroussel on a system that could not within a minute

+# Modular
+any model or part can be updated to improve performance

+# App: FairInbox
+each OS comes with a FairInbox for fair communication

 # stream
 https://youtube.com/live/Gatf8ltrMKQ
 https://youtube.com/live/OmXb3P9ZXgA